maykar/plex_assistant/README.md

 * Turn on "Enable webhook call for this intent"
 * Expand "Responses" turn on “Set this intent as end of conversation”
 * At the top of the page enter "Plex" for the intent name and hit "Save"
-* On the right side of the page hit "Set-up Google Assistant integration"
+* On the left side of the page hit "Integrations", then "Integration Settings"
-* Click the space under "Explicit invocation", select "Plex", then hit "Close"
+* Click the space under "Explicit invocation", select "Plex"
 * Type "Plex" in "Implicit invocation", then click "Manage assistant app"
 * Click "Decide how your action is invoked"
 * Under "Display Name" type "Plex" then hit save in the top right (it may give an error, but thats okay).